Flank/flank-dashboard/metrics/web/docs/features/debug_menu/01_debug_menu_design.md

 ![Read config sequence diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://github.com/platform-platform/monorepo/raw/debug_menu_document/metrics/web/docs/features/debug_menu/diagrams/debug_menu_read_config_sequence_diagram.puml)

-Let's consider the mechanism of applying the `Local Config` values in the application (considering that the `Hive`'s `local_config` box is already open using the `OpenLocalConfigStorageUseCase`).
+Let's consider the mechanism of applying the `Local Config` values.
 When a user enters the application, he or she stays on the `LoadingPage` until the `Local Config` is initialized.

-Firstly, the application fetches the `Feature Config` that includes the `isDebugMenuEnabled` configuration value.
+First, the application fetches the `Feature Config` that includes the `isDebugMenuEnabled` configuration value.
+If the `Debug Menu` feature is disabled from the remote, all debug features are disabled by default, and no interaction with local persistent storage happens.
+It is important to remember that disabling `Debug Menu` disables **all debug configurations for all users starting new sessions but not for currently running sessions**.
-Please consider the following steps performed by the application depending on the `isDebugMenuEnabled` configuration value:

-If the `Debug Menu` feature **is enabled**:

-    1. The application calls the `initializeLocalConfig` method of the `DebugMenuNotifier`.
+After the application fetches the `Feature Config` values and ensures the `Debug Menu` feature **is enabled**, the application calls the `initializeLocalConfig` method of the `DebugMenuNotifier`.
+Then the notifier follows the following steps:
-    2. The `DebugMenuNotifier` waits until the initialization completes.
+1. Opens the `local_config` storage box.
+2. Sets the `isLoading` status to `false` indicating that the config is loading.
+3. Fetches the key-value configuration pairs for debug features within the application.
+4. Sets the `isInitialized` status to `true` indicating that configurations are ready to use.
-    3. The `DebugMenuNotifier` sets the `isLoading` status to `false`.
+5. Sets the `isLoading` status to `false` indicating that the config is loaded.
+6. Notifies the UI about configurations initialized.

-    4. The application reacts on the `DebugMenuNotifier.isLoading` changes and dismisses the `LoadingPage`.
+The application then dismisses the loading page so the user can proceed.
-    5. The user proceeds to the application.

-If the `Debug Menu` feature **is not enabled**:

-    1. The application calls the `initializeLocalConfigWithDefaults` method of the `DebugMenuNotifier`.
+The only difference for the disabled `Debug Menu` feature is that the application calls the `initializeDefaults` method of the `DebugMenuNotifier`.
+Notifier then uses default values for the debug configurations and doesn't perform any calls to the local storage.
-    2. The `DebugMenuNotifier` applies the default configuration values set in the constructor.
-    3. The `DebugMenuNotifier` sets the `isLoading` status to `false`.
-    4. The application reacts on the `DebugMenuNotifier.isLoading` changes and dismisses the `LoadingPage`.
-    5. The user proceeds to the application.

 The following sequence diagram describes how the application updates the `Local Config` values:

 ![Update config sequence diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://github.com/platform-platform/monorepo/raw/debug_menu_document/metrics/web/docs/features/debug_menu/diagrams/debug_menu_update_config_sequence_diagram.puml)

-Let's consider the mechanism of updating the `Local Config` values in the application (considering that the `Hive`'s `local_config` box is already open using the `OpenLocalConfigStorageUseCase`).
-Please consider the following steps performed by the application when the user updates the `Local Config`, e.g. by toggling the FPS Monitor:
+Let's consider the mechanism of updating the `Local Config` values in the application.
+Assume that the `local_config` box has been opened already using the `OpenLocalConfigStorageUseCase` within the initialize method.
+The following steps describe how the application acts when the user updates the `Local Config`, e.g. by toggling the FPS Monitor:
 1. The UI calls the `toggleFpsMonitor` method of the `DebugMenuNotifier`.
 2. The `DebugMenuNotifier` updates the `Local Config` in the `IndexedDB`.
 3. The `DebugMenuNotifier` updates the `FpsMonitorLocalConfigViewModel` and notifies the application.

-    4. The user sees the updated UI with the toggled FPS monitor.
+Now, the user sees the updated UI with the toggled FPS monitor.

 The application does not change the UI until the `local_config` box update succeeds.

-When the user exits the application, the application calls the `dispose` method of the `DebugMenuNotifier`.
-The `dispose` method, in its turn, calls the `CloseLocalConfigStorage` usecase, that closes the `local_config` box.
+The `DebugMenuNotifier` is implemented to close all the opened boxes when the notifier is disposed (not in the widget tree).
+Currently, the notifier calls the `CloseLocalConfigStorageUseCase` usecase when the user exits the application.